What to Watch: Art movies and shows streaming right now

 Beginning in 1978, the famed New York Times fashion photographer spent nearly four decades capturing the street style and high-society culture of New York City.
 The film is a poignant portrayal of his private life and celebrated body of work.

 Cezanne et Moi (Netflix)

 This historical drama traces the parallel paths of the lives, careers, and intense friendship of childhood friends, French Post-Impressionist painter Paul Cézanne and novelist Émile Zola.

 Abstract: The Art of Design (Netflix)

-Now in its second season, the documentary series reveals the art and science behind design by showcasing some of the greatest designers in graphic design, illustration, photography, sneaker design, car design, architecture, interior design and stage design.
+Now in its second season, the documentary series reveals the art and science behind a design by showcasing some of the greatest designers in graphic design, illustration, photography, sneaker design, car design, architecture, interior design, and stage design.

 Genius: Picasso (Hulu)